-Why should my child have Artists in Schools in addition to their regular art/music/dance classes?
+Q: Why should my child have an artist come to their school?

-A: Artists in Schools brings together the unique vision and energy of professional artists with the creative potential of students and teachers.
-This program provides students the opportunity for in-depth artistic explorations with working artists, enhancing and enriching their regular studies.
+A: Artists in Schools provide students the opportunity for in-depth artistic explorations with working artists, enhancing and enriching their regular studies.

 A: You may know an artist who you would like to have in your child’s school.
-Connect them with the principal or your child’s teacher and encourage them to apply to the Artists in Schools program.
+Connect them with the principal or your child’s teacher and encourage them to apply for an Artists in Schools grant.
 You may also look for the type of artist you would want your child’s school to collaborate with by using MAC’s Artist Listing.
 Speak to their teacher and the school principal about the positive benefits Artists in Schools brings to their arts education.

-A: Artists register to the Artist Listing because they value working with children in the school setting to share their art.
-The information they provide in the listing will describe what their training and experience is, and what types of projects in schools they have previously completed.
+A: Artists register to the Artist Listing because they value working with children in the school setting.
+The information they provide in the listing may describe what their training and experience is, and what types of projects they have previously completed.
 The Manitoba Arts Council verifies that all artists are professionals in their discipline.
 However, the artist is solely responsible for all content in their listing.
 Artists are required to meet the school’s security clearance requirements when they apply for the grant.

 A: Communicate with your child’s teacher, and with the principal.
 Ask them to inform parents of the activities taking place, and how the artist is contributing to your child’s education.